Jean Carlos (footballer, born 1983)

 Jean Carlos Dondé, or simply Jean Carlos (born 12 August 1983), is a Brazilian former professional footballer who played as a defender.

 Career

 Dondé was born in Canoinhas.
 He played for Fluminense on loan from Feyenoord until 2007 when he got a transfer to Asteras Tripolis.
-On 23 February 2010, Atlético Paranaense signed the Brazilian striker from Greek side Asteras Tripolis.
+On 23 February 2010, Atlético Paranaense signed the Brazilian defender from Greek side Asteras Tripolis.
 On 16 March 2011, he joined South Korean club Seongnam Ilhwa Chunma.